docarray/docarray/docs/user_guide/storing/first_steps.md

 All configurations that are not explicitly set will be taken from the `default_column_config` of the `RuntimeConfig`.

-For an explanation of the configurations that are tweaked in this example, see the `HnswDocumentIndex` documentation TODO link.
+For an explanation of the configurations that are tweaked in this example, see the `HnswDocumentIndex` [documentation](index_hnswlib.md).

 ## Document Store